-In her role as Pediatric Residency Program Director, Dr. Kim Boland collaborates with Dr. Condurache in finalizing the rotation locations, residency selection and general oversight of the elective rotation to ensure the experience aligns with the overall program goals and objectives.
+In her role as Pediatric Residency Program Director, Dr. Kim Boland collaborates with Dr. Condurache in finalizing the program, its’ goals, objectives and evaluations, residency selection and general oversight to ensure the experience aligns with the overall pediatric residency program goals and objectives.
 Read Dr. Boland's full bio.

 We also have the pleasure of working with a number of faculty members from numerous divisions throughout the department who are active in Global Health pursuits such as training other countries in neonatal resuscitation to teaching basic ultrasound techniques to low resource countries to improve diagnostic skills at minimal cost.
 These faculty members assist our trainees as mentors in their global health programs and scholarly activities.